Help! My Chrome Remote Desktop no mouse cursor

 Step 5.
 Relaunch Google Chrome for the changes to take effect.

 A free alternative to Chrome Remote Desktop—AnyViewer

-If none of the above solutions can address your problem, or you are getting tired of trying the solutions one by one, then you might as well try a free & secure alternative to Chrome Remote Desktop, AnyViewer.
+If none of the above solutions can address your problem, or you are getting tired of trying the solutions one by one, then you might as well try a free & secure remote control software, AnyViewer, to replace Chrome Remote Desktop.

-With AnyViewer, you can realize a remote connection with one click if 2 PCs log into the same AnyViewer account.
-The easy operation, fast connection speed and low latency will give you a better user experience.
-And if you upgrade to the higher version, you can enjoy various features like Privacy Mode with which the screen of the remote PC will be blackened and the keyboard & mouse will be disabled in the remote session.
+With it, you can realize a remote connection with one click if 2 devices have logged into the same AnyViewer account.
+The easy operation, fast speed, and low latency will give you a better user experience.
+What's more, it offers Chat function.
+Thus you can communicate with the one on the other end easily during a remote session.
+Now see how to use it to access a remote computer from a local Windows PC or mobile device.

 It’s totally understandable that the problem Chrome Remote Desktop no mouse cursor makes you feel frustrated.
 Therefore, you can try the 4 methods mentioned above to help you fix the issue.
 If they can’t work for you, you can also use the alternative to Chrome Remote Desktop— AnyViewer, a free& reliable software whose stability and effectiveness can bring a better experience.